Singer Melanie Martinez Issues Statement Regarding The Sexual Assault Allegations Against Her

 Meanwhile, in her first statement, Martinez did not deny that sexual activity took place, but implied that any sexual activity was consensual, writing that Heller "never said no to what we chose to do together."
 In her second statement, she said that Heller is making "false statements."

-Martinez also thanks her fans "who took the time to research the timeline, analyse past Instagram photos," apparently referencing the #TimothyIsOverParty hashtag.
+Martinez also thanks her fans "who took the time to research the timeline, analyze past Instagram photos," apparently referencing the #TimothyIsOverParty hashtag.
 Heller has received a barrage of negative criticism and harassment on Twitter since sharing her story.
-On 10th December she wrote that "This is why victims don’t speak up.
+On December 10, she wrote that "This is why victims don’t speak up.
 I wouldn’t wish this upon anyone."

 This is why victims don’t speak up.
 I wouldn’t wish this upon anyone.— Timothy Heller (@timethyheller) December 10, 2017

-Note: Update: Timothy Heller has responded to Martinez' social media claims, exclusively to Refinery29.
-Her responses have been edited for grammar and clarity.